ndenStanford/ml-mesh/projects/keywords/train/README.md

 The python module implementing the above process is `register_trained_model.py`.

+It draws its configurations from the `settings.py` module, which parses all required environment variable either

+- from the environment, or, if not specified,
-It draws its configurations from the `settings.py` module, which in turn expects one of the two `.dotenv` files to be present in the `src/config` subdirectory (locally or in the container when running inside docker):
+- from the `config/dev.env` dotenv file (locally or in the container when running inside docker)

-- `.dev`
-- `.prod`
+Specs defined in the `config/prod.env` is used only during CI processes.

 ## 2 Running the pipeline